Programme

 Gas without cash: breaking the African monetisation deadlock

 Access via sign-up on the event app or by invitation only.
 Reserved for participants in the Oil & Gas Industry and Media.
+(30 participants)

 For African companies, gas is no longer a future optionality, yet pure gas investment has yet to pick up at needed scale.
 While several mega-LNG projects have made headlines, they barely maintain current production.
 Despite Nigeria launching its Gas Flare Commercialisation Programme in 2020 and awarding contracts to dozens of companies, flaring intensity now stands at double the global average.
 Five years of policy effort have not translated into bankable projects – small, isolated fields remain too expensive to monetize profitably.
 Unpredictable offset agreements, local subsidy schemes, and low prices act as financing chokepoints.
 Meanwhile, payment uncertainty from utilities and unreliable grids cripple domestic monetization, blocking growth in one of Africa’s most promising sectors.